fbaeuerlein/cpp-vscode-guide/README.md

 # 3. CMake

 How to manage CMake projects with VS Code could be found in the [CMake](doc/CMake.md) section.
+If you're not keen on using CMake, you can have a look at [https://code.visualstudio.com/docs/cpp/config-linux](https://code.visualstudio.com/docs/cpp/config-linux) how to setup a plain compiling environment.

 ---